-- 1. Upon receipt of an appeal from the department, the dean shall convene a special hearing for the case with all involved parties present, within 10 days of the written presentation of the grievance subject to the availability of the parties involved.
+- If either party is dissatisfied with the decision made at the departmental level, a written grievance may be brought to the office of the dean of the school in which the grievance occurred within 10 days after receipt of the department chair's decision.
+The department chair will make available all information relating to the case, his or her decision regarding the case and reasons for his or her decision, and forward statements, arguments, etc. from parties involved in the case.
+In each case where the number of days is specified for a certain step in the procedure, it is understood that this shall mean working days, exclusive of local college vacations, intersession and summers. - 2.
+The dean shall convene a special hearing for the case with all involved parties present, within 10 days of the written presentation of the grievance subject to the availability of the parties involved.
 There may be cases when it is mutually agreeable to both parties involved to have a less formalized settlement than a hearing such as this.
 If this is the case, the grievance will be handled in some other mutually acceptable manner.
-It shall be the responsibility of the dean to make these alternatives known to all parties involved in the case. - 2.
-Either party involved in a grievance case may have someone (such as a student's advisor or a faculty member's or other instructor's colleague) present to provide him or her with assistance.
-Choice of assistance of this type is left to the individual parties involved, but the person chosen must be a member of the SUNY Cortland community.
-The hearing is an administrative procedure that involves the university community, and only persons directly affiliated with SUNY Cortland may be present, and only in their capacity as university community members.
-For purposes of this rule, alumni/ae are not considered members of the university community. - 3.
+It shall be the responsibility of the dean to make these alternatives known to all parties involved in the case. - 3.
+Either party involved in a grievance case may have someone (such as a student's advisor or a faculty member's colleague) present to provide him or her with assistance.
+Choice of assistance of this type is left to the individual parties involved, but the person chosen must be a member of the SUNY Cortland community. - 4.
 After hearing all facts and opinions relevant to the case, the school dean shall make a decision regarding the specific grievance.
-S/he shall notify, in writing, all parties involved within five working days. - 4.
-A copy of the decision and all pertinent materials shall be kept on file in the respective dean's office for at least one year after the student has graduated or left school. - 5.
+S/he shall notify, in writing, all parties involved within one week. - 5.
+A copy of the decision and all pertinent materials shall be kept on file in the respective dean's office for at least one year after the student has graduated or left school. - 6.
 It is the responsibility of the dean to inform all parties involved of the next step (should either of them be unhappy with the decision).
 In this case, the next step is to appeal to the Academic Grievance Tribunal.